naseemakhtar994/easySocial/README.md

 -rate app dialog

-//to use this library please add this to your project level build gradle like this!
+    //optional: library now on jcenter!

-    allprojects {
+    //to use this library please add this to your project level build gradle like this! allprojects {
     repositories {
         ...